At the Mercy of the Common Noise: Blow-ups in a Conditional McKean--Vlasov Problem: On the occurrence of blow-ups

 \item[(ii)] Common noise model: given any $\alpha>0$, blow-ups are random events with

 for any starting point $x_0\in(0,\infty)$. \end{itemize} \end{thm}

-In the next two subsections, we will shed further light on the blow-up behaviour for the idiosyncratic $(\rho=0)$ and common noise $(\rho>0)$ versions of \eqref{MV}.
-In particular, the content of Theorem \ref{Prop_BU_CommonNoiseBlowUp} is a consequence of Propositions \ref{Prop_BU_LinearBounds} and \ref{Thm_enforce_blow-up} in Sections \ref{Subsec_BU_idio} and \ref{Sect_BU_Common}, respectively.
-Furthermore, we mention that the dichotomy pointed out by Theorem \ref{Prop_BU_CommonNoiseBlowUp} is illustrated in Figures \ref{fig:the2ndfigure} and \ref{fig:the3rdfigure} in Section \ref{Sect_BU_Common}.
-These figures give a simple pictorial account of how the common noise may provoke or prevent a blow-up, as compared to how the idiosyncratic system evolves.
+The proof of this theorem is the subject of the next two subsections, where we will shed further light on the blow-up behaviour for the idiosyncratic $(\rho=0)$ and common noise $(\rho>0)$ versions of \eqref{MV}.
+The first part of Theorem \ref{Prop_BU_CommonNoiseBlowUp} follows from Proposition \ref{Prop_BU_LinearBounds} in Section \ref{Subsec_BU_idio}, while the second and main part of the result is a consequence of Proposition \ref{Thm_enforce_blow-up} in Section \ref{Sect_BU_Common}.
+The dichotomy pointed out by Theorem \ref{Prop_BU_CommonNoiseBlowUp} is illustrated in Figures \ref{fig:the2ndfigure} and \ref{fig:the3rdfigure} in Section \ref{Sect_BU_Common}.
+These figures give a simple pictorial account of how the common noise may provoke and/or prevent a blow-up, as compared to how the idiosyncratic system evolves.

 Before proceeding with the analysis of blow-ups, we make the following general observation which was alluded to already in the introduction:~for all strictly positive times $t>0$, the flow $t\mapsto \nu_t$ is given by a flow of bounded densities $t\mapsto V_t$, regardless of the nature of the initial condition $\nu_0$.
 This is analogous to the situation for $\rho=0$ \cite[Prop.~2.1]{hambly_ledger_sojmark_2018}, except of course for the randomness of the flow in the $\rho>0$ setting.